The

 Catholic version of the bible has a footnote in it for

-the leopard beast of Revelation 13 which states that
+the sea beast of Revelation 13 which states that

 Egyptian, Assyrian, Babylonian, Persian, and Greece,